rism-digital/rism.info/community/muscat/tutorials.en.md

 * Crosswalk from [Rules for Archival Description](https://archivescanada.ca/resources/){:target="_blank"} (Canada) to RISM: [General instructions](https://dallibraries.atlassian.net/wiki/spaces/APM/pages/713719809/Instructions+on+using+MusCat){:target="_blank"} for adding descriptions to RISM from RAD or another archival standard (by Rebecca Shaw, Dalhousie University)

-* [The authority file for Personal Names](https://youtu.be/A130dB8I62k){:target="_blank"}: How to add and edit a name, what information to include, linking to VIAF

 * Composite volumes: How to show that printed items (or printed plus manuscript items) are bound together.
 [YouTube video](https://youtu.be/46_agb6-K_0){:blank} and [PDF guide](/resources/community/muscat/guide_add_composite_records_muscat.pdf)